How ECT Can Rescue You From Severe Depression

 “Severe depression is a significant problem for adults over 55, impairing job performance and daily life,” notes Dr. Havemann.

-But its incidence is highest — 11 percent — for 18-to-25-year-olds.
+But its incidence is highest — 11% — for 18-to-25-year-olds.
 “Suicide is the second leading cause of death for young adults,” he says.

 Depression seems to consistently improve in only about half of those taking antidepressants alone.
 (People with moderate to severe depression appear to benefit more from medication treatment.)